ncase/anxiety/CONTRIBUTING.md

 I'm usually busy and/or bad at email, so it'll take me a while to get around to it, but if I don't respond for a week, ping me again!

 Thank you you're the beeeeeest 💖🐺💖

+## Coding Style

+Please keep a consistent style, find patterns and attempt to replicate them.

+When confused/in-doubt, just ask me!